lupyuen/lupyuen.github.io/src/nuttx2.md

 - [__JH7110 UART Developing Guide__](https://doc-en.rvspace.org/VisionFive2/DG_UART/JH7110_SDK/function_layer.html)

 Which is [__compatible with the 16550 UART Controller__](https://en.wikipedia.org/wiki/16550_UART) used by QEMU.

-So our UART Debug Code for QEMU will run on Star64!

 _But what's the UART Base Address for Star64?_